 The most common omega-3s are ALAs.
 ALAs are found in vegetable oil, nuts and seeds, leafy greens, and animal fat.
 The best sources of ALA are flaxseed oil and chia seeds.
 We generally use ALA for energy and brain development.

-How We Get Omega-3s
+How We Get Omega-3 Fatty Acids

 Omega 3s are not synthesized in our bodies, so we have to get them from the food we eat or from fish oils or supplements.
 They are naturally found in fish, vegetable oils, nuts (particularly walnuts), flaxseed and flaxseed oils, and leafy green veggies.

 Fish are important sources of EPA and DHA, but it’s important to eat fish safely.
 Young children shouldn’t eat king mackerel, shark, swordfish, or tilefish due to potentially high levels of mercury.
-Try something lower in mercury, like salmon, canned light tuna, shrimp, crab, cod, catfish, flatfish, and scallops.

-Symptoms of omega-3 fatty acid deficiency
+Symptoms of omega-3 fatty acids deficiency

 - Poor memory